 Kampala, Uganda | THE INDEPENDENT | The Committee on Physical Infrastructure on Wednesday April 5, 2017 presented to parliament its report on the Standard Gauge Railway (SGR) in which they demanded that Uganda downgrades to China Class 2 from China Class 1, in the regional project.

-Presenting the report, Member of Parliament (MP) Robert Kafeero Ssekitoleko said “Uganda should adopt the class 2 rather than class 1 of the Standard Gauge Railway because of the costs involved.”
+Presenting a report, Member of Parliament (MP) Robert Kafeero Ssekitoleko said, “Uganda should adopt the Class 2 rather than Class 1 of the Standard Gauge Railway, because of the costs involved.”

 Although Prime Minister Ruhakana Rugunda explained in the debate that followed that construction of the SGR is a regionally agreed project aimed at increasing trade between Uganda and her neighbors, boost industrialization in the country’s drive to achieve Middle Income Status, MPs questioned the costs involved.